SERVICES PROVIDED AT CAPS

 When is Single Session Therapy NOT appropriate?

-• If this is true, please call 706-542-2273 for 24/7 clinical support, or by walking into CAPS on the second floor of the University Health Center.
+• You believe you are in crisis, for example, you are having thoughts about harming yourself or someone else.
+If this is true, please call 706-542-2273 for 24/7 clinical support, or by walking into CAPS on the second floor of the University Health Center.

 How do I schedule a Single Session Therapy Appointment?